Gardens are not made by singing ‘Oh, how beautiful,’ and sitting in the shade.

 Gerald Endt

-Gerald has lived horticulture all his life, particularly growing up and working with tree crops at Landsendt in Oratia, in west Auckland.
+Gerald has lived horticulture all his life, particularly growing up and working with subtropical tree crops at Landsendt in Oratia, in west Auckland.
 Through his family, he’s had a lifelong association with Great Barrier Island.
 He came here as a boy to spend summers fishing and hunting with his cousins, the Mabeys, on their farm at Whangapoua.

 Then his parents, Dick and Annemarie Endt, established the Okiwi Babaco Company with Helen and Murray Mabey, purchasing a large piece of farmland in Okiwi, later split after the partnership dissolved.
 By then Gerald had studied horticulture at Lincoln University and overseas, including internships at Longwood, a premier horticultural display garden in the States, and Lotusland, a botanical garden in California.
 He then managed the Endt operation on the Barrier, growing tamarillos and cherimoya for 5 years.
 Here he grew to value food autonomy – the ability to forage and hunt for one’s own food, prepare it and eat it.
-After returning to Oratia at age 30 to manage Landsend, where he had grown up, he missed the freedom and beauty of the island and was determined to eventually return to live.
+After returning to Oratia at age 30 to manage Landsendt, where he had grown up, he missed the freedom and beauty of the island and was determined to eventually return to live.
 Two years later he met Caity, who had a dream to grow organic vegetables…

 Caity Endt